-International Development Coordinating Group
+Sustainable Development Coordinating Group

-IDCGThe International Development Coordinating Group (IDCG) is a multidisciplinary network of researchers, policymakers, practitioners, and funders committed to evidence-informed policies.
+IDCGThe Sustainable Development Coordinating Group (SDCG) is a multidisciplinary network of researchers, policymakers, practitioners, and funders committed to evidence-informed policies.
 This network is part of the Campbell Collaboration, and 3ie provides technical expertise and editorial services to authors of systematic reviews that focus on international development.
 Co-chairs Marie Gaarder, Executive Director, 3ie; and Peter Tugwell, Professor, Department of Medicine, Department of Epidemiology and Community Medicine, Faculty of Medicine, University of Ottawa, lead the group.

-IDCG’s objectives
+SDCG’s objectives

 • Support production and dissemination of high-quality systematic reviews in the area of international development;